 We are all used to having that early morning coffee treat, a batch of freshly baked muffins or birthday celebrations for colleagues in the office.

-We all know that showing appreciation towards your employees is a vital step to boost their morale and make everyone feel like part of a team.
+We all know that employee recognition is a vital step to boost their morale and make everyone feel like part of a team.

 But how do you do this when your team is working from home?